Last updated on August 4th, 2021 at 12:33 pm

 Stay hydrated by making sure you’re drinking enough water and other fluids throughout the day.

-The colour of your urine is one clue that you may not be getting enough water.
+The color of your urine is one clue that you may not be getting enough water.

 If it’s a dark yellow, you may not be getting enough water.